Selection Criteria and Details

 Information on Selection and Eligibility Criteria and how to apply can be found below.

-The 2015 CSL Florey Medal will be awarded to an Australian biomedical researcher for significant achievements in biomedical science and/or human health advancement for research conducted primarily in Australia.
+The 2017 CSL Florey Medal will be awarded to an Australian biomedical researcher for significant lifetime achievements in biomedical science and/or human health advancement for research conducted primarily in Australia.